Gasparilla Island - Area & Real Estate Information

 There are even more Islands to discover, like Palm Island, Knight Island, Thornton Key, Little Gasparilla Island and Gasparilla Island.
 They are all part of the chain of barrier islands along Florida's West Coast, and they are all in front of the Englewood/Cape Haze peninsular.

 The ferry is also pretty expensive.
 For a day-pass, you can almost buy a new car.
 Well, it is not as bad as that, but it comes close.
 So, leave your car on the mainland, like many islanders do, and enjoy a day on a beautiful island.
+Take the ferry and walk, bike, or take your kayak to that little paradise.

 There are roads on the island, of course, but parking space is very limited, It is probably more fun to explore this little island by walking, biking or driving in a golf cart.